seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 **MISTRESS QUICKLY**
 I am undone by his going; I warrant you, he's an
 infinitive thing upon my score.
 Good Master Fang,
-hold him sure: good Master Snare, let him not
+hold him sure:

-'scape.
-A' comes continuantly to Pie-corner--saving
-your manhoods--to buy a saddle; and he is indited to
-dinner to the Lubber's-head in Lumbert street, to
-Master Smooth's the silkman: I pray ye, since my
-exion is entered and my case so openly known to the
-world, let him be brought in to his answer.
-A
-hundred mark is a long one for a poor lone woman to
+A hundred mark is a long one for a poor lone woman to
 bear: and I have borne, and borne, and borne, and
 have been fubbed off, and fubbed off, and fubbed
 off, from this day to that day, that it is a shame